kohortpay/module-prestashop/README.md

 # Official KohortPay Prestashop module

 This module allows you to lower your acquisition costs by turning your customers into your brands advocates.
 They will have the opportunity to invite all their friends to buy more on your store in exchange for cashback.
-It includes two isolated features :
-- Either you add a new payment method offering a referral program directly from the payment page : `KohortPay`
-- Or you add a referral program whithin the discount code field on the cart page : `KohortRef`

 ## Table of content